paviro/MMM-Facial-Recognition-Tools/README.md

 # Facetrainer Tool

 The scripts in this directory are based on scripts from [pi-facerec-box](https://github.com/tdicola/pi-facerec-box) and should be used on a computer (with a webcam).
 You need OpenCV installed on your computer.
-It may work on a Pi but is probably pretty slow.
+It works on a RaspberryPi.

 ## Usage
 ### Capturing training images